QCentroid/qcentroid-docs/docs/platform/create-problem.md

 # How to create a problem

+If your business Use Case is not already present in the platform, you can create it yourself.

 To add a new problem to the platform:

 1. Go to the section **My problems** through the left side menu